How it works

 It's hard to build relationships with people whose personality you can't really put your finger on.
 The same goes for brands.
 Want to connect with your customers?
 Take a look at your brand attributes.

 Brand attributes are what characterises your brand, without looking at what you do or sell.
-It’s the core values and characteristics — your brand’s personality traits so to speak.
+It’s the Jones Effect, the core values and characteristics — your brand’s personality traits so to speak.
 It’s what consumers see when looking at your brand as a whole.

 You can compare brand attributes to what you think of a person when you first start talking to them.
 Some values and traits will immediately shine through, such as kindness, curiosity, being helpful — or the opposite of those things.